mendix/cf-mendix-buildpack/README.md

 *:warning: If you set `DATABASE_URL` as JDBC connection string (prefixed with `jdbc:` and including parameters, `DATABASE_CONNECTION_PARAMS` is not required.*

+To allow connection to an AWS RDS database the buildpack selects the regional CA certificate stored in [`rds-certificates`](etc/rds-certificates).
+If the region's certificate doesn't exist, the buildpack will fail with an error `Could not find database CA certificate in map`.

 #### Supported VCAP Schemas

  Cloud Foundry database services are detected from Cloud Foundry service bindings ([VCAP](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES)) and translated into Mendix Runtime configuration.
 In case no database service is bound, the fallback is the environment variable `DATABASE_URL`.